RosanKarthik/Rapty-CodeVolt-25/README.md

 Pytts was used for Text to Speech for speech output.

+Flask was used to implement frontend to this project with voice input facilities.

 The MapV2 and V2.1 are the versions that contain the GoogleMaps api that is integrated with the SLM.